Conference Reporter

 Why is radio your favourite medium?

 A lot of people are finding this in podcasts now, but nothing is the same as live radio being on in your house.
-You’ve got this singular voice talking to you, it’s as if you’re being spoken to directly in your home, in a way that I think you can get from great writing, but there’s something about someone who might be washing the dishes or getting the kids ready for school.
+You’ve got this singular voice talking to you, it’s as if you’re being spoken to directly in your home, in a way that I think you can get from great writing, but there’s something about [talking to] someone who might be washing the dishes or getting the kids ready for school.
 Something comes on the radio that interests them and they just stop what they’re doing to listen to it.
 I think being able to engage people in that way is something you can really only do with radio.

 Journo Resources